-You can create a Serena Release Automation deployment task, which is used to deploy a deployment unit for a release package into a particular stage.
+You can create a Serena Release Automation task, which is used to deploy a deployment unit for a release package into a particular stage.

-- Associate the task to a release package stage. - Specify a sequence number for the task. - · Specify the application involved in the tasks. - Specify components and versions for which installation and configuration tasks are to be executed. - Specify the target environments on which to run the tasks. - Specify the processes that define the actions to be taken on the environments. - Specify owners for the task.
+- Associate the task to a release package stage.

+- Specify a sequence number for the task.

+- Specify which process to execute.

+- Specify owners for the task.

 The sequence number is used to specify order of execution of the deployment tasks.
 The automation deployment task is specific to a single stage.
-Each set of application parameters is for a specific server.

-To execute an automation deployment task for installation and configuration of files through Serena Release Automation, Serena Release Manager needs information on the applications, components and component versions, environments, and processes.
+To execute an automation deployment task for installation and configuration of files through Serena Release Automation, Serena Release Manager needs information on the applications, environments, process, and servers.

-To create a Release Automation deployment task:
+To create an automation deployment task:

-- 1. From a release package or deployment process template view, navigate to the Deployment tab and then select the Deployment tasks tab. - 2.
-Select a stage for which this task will be executed. - 3.
-Click Create Task.
+- 1 From a release package or deployment process template view, navigate to the Deployment tab and then select the Deployment tasks tab. - 2 Select a stage for which this task will be executed.

+3 Click Create Task.

-4. In Task Type, select Release Automation.
+4 In Task Type, select Automation.

-The Task Type: Automation form appears.
+The Task Type: Automation form appears in the dialog box.

-5. Fill out the Automation form.
+5 Fill out the Automation form.

-- a.
-Enter Task name and Sequence number. - b.
-Click Get application to refresh the list of applications stored in Serena Release Automation and then select an application. - c.
-Click Get component to refresh the list of components for the selected application and then select the component. - d.
-Select the version of the component from the Version menu. - e.
-Click Get environment to refresh the list of environments for the selected application and then select an environment. - f.
-Click Get process to refresh the list of processes for the selected environments and then select a process. - q.
-Specify the Schedule execution time, the date and time at which you want the deployment task to be initiated. - h.
-Select the primary and secondary owners for the task. - i.
-Optionally enter a description. - 6.
-Click OK.
+- a Enter Task name and Sequence number. - b Click Get application to refresh the list of applications stored in Serena Release Automation and then select an application. - c Click Get environment to refresh the list of environments for the selected application and then select one or more environments. - d Click Get process & servers to refresh the list of processes and servers for the selected environments. - e Select the primary and secondary owners for the task. - f Optionally enter a description. - 6 Click OK.